 If you plan to tour in the United States, you can use an ebike with a maximum motor size of 750W and a top speed of 20 mph or 32 kph.
 The bike shouldn’t have a throttle.
 A bike with these specifications will be legal in most states.

-If you ride an illegal electric bike, you’re to get caught.
+If you ride an illegal electric bike, you’re unlikely to get caught.
 Police usually aren’t focused on ebikes.
 The problem is that you could be held liable if you’re involved in an accident because you were breaking the law.
 It’s best to always tour on a legal ebike.

 Electric Bike Classes

-Class 2 e-bikes- These ebikes feature a throttle.
+- Class 2 e-bikes- These ebikes feature a throttle.
 Most models also offer pedal assist but they don’t have to.
 Class 2 ebikes are also limited to a max speed of 20 mph (32 kph).
 After you reach 20 mph, the power trails off to zero.
 You can also pedal without using the motor.
 When your speed drops 20 mph the threshold, the throttle starts working again.
 Class 2 ebikes can work well for bike touring but they are illegal in some countries.

-Class 3 e-bikes- These powerful ebikes have a maximum speed of 28 mph (45 kph).
+- Class 3 e-bikes- These powerful ebikes have a maximum speed of 28 mph (45 kph).
 They can have a throttle, pedal assist, or both.
 After you reach 28 mph, the power trails off to zero.
-You can also pedal without using power.
 When your speed drops below 28 mph, the throttle or pedal assist activates again.
-These ebikes are not ideal for touring because they are illegal or require licensing in many places.
+These ebikes are not ideal for touring because they are illegal in many places.

-Pedal Assist Vs Throttle Control E-bikes for Touring
+Pedal Assist Vs Throttle Control for Touring

 Electric bikes can have either pedal assist, a throttle, or both.
-For bike touring, pedal assist is almost always the better option.
-In this section, I’ll outline both systems and lay out some pros and cons.
+For touring, pedal assist is the better option.
+In this section, I’ll outline both systems and explain some pros and cons.
+For more in-depth info, check out my guide to pedal assist vs throttle e-bikes.

-Pedal Assist E-bikes
+Pedal Assist E-bikes (Also Known as Pedelec)

 Throttle Controlled E-bikes